 An Examination of

-As always, if you have questions or if we can assist you in dealing with a demand for an EUO, please feel free to contact us at 973-538-4100 or at email@example.com.
+If you have questions or encounter difficult situations at an Examination Under Oath, please feel free to contact me at 973-538-4100 or firstname.lastname@example.org.
 We are here to help!